wso2/docs-choreo-dev/en/docs/tutorials/construct-statements.md

 7. Click the **int0:max(n,ns)** function.

      When you select a function or a method call, the **Parameters** tab opens by default.
 This tab displays information about the selected function or method call, including details about parameters, descriptions, and return type descriptions.
-On this tab, you can easily add parameters to the expression by selecting the check boxes for the relevant parameters.
+On this tab, you can easily add parameters to the expression by selecting the checkboxes for the relevant parameters.

      ![Select function](../assets/img/statement-editor/select-function.gif){.cInlineImage-half}